 *see statement concerning adult social care funding below

-The Council's net budget has decreased slightly from £7.3 million in 2018/19 to £7.1 million in 2019/20.
-This is the second year running that the Council has received no Government Grant funding (Revenue Support Grant) and the Council will need to be self-financing.
+The Council's net budget has increased slightly from £7.1 million in 2019/20 to £7.2 million in 2020/21.
+This is the third year running that the Council has received no Government Grant funding (Revenue Support Grant) and the Council will need to be self-financing.
 The Council has progressed options of how it can generate its own income through Invest to Earn initiatives.

-To secure the future of Council services to the public, the Council has increased council tax by £6.72 from £224.91 in 2018/19.
-This means that the cost of West Devon Borough Council's services for an average band D property will be £231.63 for 2019/20.
+To secure the future of Council services to the public, the Council has increased council tax by £5.00 from £231.63 in 2019/20.
+This means that the cost of West Devon Borough Council's services for an average band D property will be £236.63 for 2020/21 (out of a total council tax bill for a band D property of £2,066.87).
 The Council has committed to protecting frontline services where possible.

-The Secretary of State for Communities and Local Government has made an offer to adult social care authorities ('Adult social care authorities' are local authorities which have functions under Part 1of the Care Act 2014, namely county councils in England, district councils for an area in England for which there is no county council, London borough councils, the Common Council of the City of London and the Council of the Isles of Scilly.)
+The Secretary of State made an offer to adult social care authorities ('Adult social care authorities' are local authorities which have functions under Part 1of the Care Act 2014, namely county councils in England, district councils for an area in England for which there is no county council, London borough councils, the Common Council of the City of London and the Council of the Isles of Scilly.)